visgl/deck.gl/dev-docs/RFCs/vNext/projection-mode-improvements-rfc.md

 Questions:
 * Maybe we could also add a `COORDINATE_SYSTEM.TILE_ZERO_OFFSETS` mode?
 But that makes the setup ever more complex...
 And what would the reference point be? lngLat or tile 0?

-## Proposal: Prop to supply JavaScript Project Function

-What I have been thinking is to offer the user to provide a simple JS function that maps any position (from any other coordinates) to one of our supported coordinate systems.
-This function would be called during position attribute generation.
-I.e we'd still show a mercator projected world but be able to correctly position coordinates specified in other projections.
-If the project function projected to TILE_ZERO it would have perf advantages during render too.

-## Proposal: Replaceable Project Shader Module for Custom Projections

-The shadertools module system was designed with a focus on interfaces, with an intention of allowing modules to be replaced with similar modules implementing the same interface.
-It would take a little more work on shadertools, but it is almost there.
-This was mostly intended for replacing e.g. lighting but would most likely work for projections as well.

-Also shadertools already supports a generic getUniforms system that allows each module to opt in and extract what uniforms it needs from a common JS object, so modules that have the same GLSL interface could still listen for different JS props.

-This should allow apps to plug in a replacement project module as you suggest, that could pick up any uniforms it wanted from the layers' props, e.g. your suggested projectionParams.